alessiascudiero/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Alessia Scudiero is a second-year Economics Ph.D. student at Emory University.
-Her research interests include Applied Macroeconomics, Monetary Policy and Time Series Analysis.
-She is also an alumna of Università degli studi di Torino, where she graduated with both a bachelor's degree in Business Economics (2017) and a double Master's degree in Economics and International Public Finance (2019) jointly with the Université de Rennes 1.
-Her professional experience includes a traineeship in the Monetary Analysis division of the European Central Bank and an internship in the risk management department of a financial asset management company.
+I am a rising third-year Economics Ph.D. student at Emory University.
+My research interests include Macroeconometrics, Applied Macroeconomics, Monetary Policy and Time Series Analysis.
+I am also an alumna of Università degli studi di Torino, where I graduated with both a bachelor's degree in Business Economics (2017) and a double Master's degree in Economics and International Public Finance (2019) jointly with the Université de Rennes 1.
+My professional experience includes a traineeship in the Monetary Analysis division of the European Central Bank and an internship in the risk management department of a financial asset management company.